rodinhart/ARM16/readme.md

 # MISC16

-A Minimized Instruction Set Computer

-- 2 clock cycles per instruction
-  - rising edge instruction fetch?
-  - falling edge for exec?
+An attempt to design and build a Minimized Instruction Set Computer (MISC).
+The MISC should be straightforward to build on breadboards (inspired by Ben Eater) or on an FPGA development board.
+To achieve this the data paths and instruction set should be as simple and regular as possible while still being useable.
+This resulted in the following design decisions:

+- RISC inspired architecture
+  - Data operations only on registers, not on memory
+  - Transfer instructions to load from and store to memory
+  - Generic registers, one of which functions as the program counter
-- 16 bit instructions word aligned
+- Fixed 16 bit instructions, word aligned
+  - For data instruction the target register and first operand register are the same.
+This is to allow more space for immediate constants.
+  - Could make it fit with 8 bit architecture... yet
-- 16 bit registers
+- 8 registers of 16 bit wide
-- 8 registers, R7 is program counter
+  - R7 is the program counter
-- 4 bit status register
+- 4 bit status register, C N Z V
-- status register always updated on ALU operations
+  - always updated
+  - only the branch instruction is conditional
+- 16 bit instruction register
+- Every instruction takes 2 clock cycles
+  - 1 cycle to fetch
+  - 1 cycle to execute
+  - no microcode, just combinatorical logic
+  - trade off is that only one type of update can be done
+    - This means branch and link are two separate instructions
+    - There is no write-back for stack operations
+- Dedicated data paths using multiplexors for the two operands and output
+  - so no tristate busses

 ## Data paths
 ![datapaths](comp_arch.png)